MCord/docker-fsharp-fake/readme.md

-This container is based on the official Fsharp image and adds Fake to run build scripts.
+This container is based on the official Fsharp image and adds dotnet SDK and Fake (FSharp Make).